thumbnail image

 • RESEARCH

-Beginning in the 1990s her research started with the exploration of how individuals used email to form Christian communities online.
-Dr Campbell has gone on to study the rise of the kosher cell phone in Israel, the performance of alternative religious identities through Islamogaming, how religious apps enable individuals to create new rhythms of spiritual practice and how digital culture is changing popular notions of religion.
-Her current research focuses on challenges that digital media pose to traditional religious authority online and how Internet memes communicate popular assumptions about religion.
+Her research began in the 1990s, exploring how individuals used email to form Christian communities online.
+Since then, Dr Campbell has researched the rise of the kosher cell phone in Israel, the performance of alternative religious identities through Islamogaming, how religious apps & GPTs inform individuals' rhythms of spiritual practice, and the way popular perceptions of religion are shaped by digital technology and cultures.
+Her current research focuses on technology ethics and values that challenge religious communities' engagement with Artificial Intelligence and other emerging technologies.

 • Major research papers found at: Researchgate.net | Academia.edu